shikhinarora/loan-management/README.md

 # Loan Management

-* Using Node JS for creating API
+* Using Node JS + Express for creating API
 * Buiding for REST

 ## Gotchas